Typical Results

 Reports Automatically Generated

 No need to return to the units to retrieve data; instead the reports can be sent at a touch of a button!
-In the primary school example above, and after just 1 week from a single unit, the automatic report sent identified the 16 key vehicles causing significant safety risks.

-Such reporting enables the police to rapidly and effectively target their resources in the most efficient manner, whether by visiting the registered keeper, writing a warning letter, or deploying the Speed Enforcement Unit.
+The reporting enables the police to rapidly and effectively target their resources in the most efficient manner, whether by visiting the registered keeper, writing a warning letter, or deploying the Speed Enforcement Unit.

 Reported offences can also be 'throttled back' to limit the number of vehicles that are reported to the police, focusing just on those causing the greatest safety risks.